Coastal Browntail Moth

 (Photo: courtesy of Peter Marriott, Moths of Victoria: Part 2)

-This caterpillar is black, with white spots on the thorax, and has six red true legs at the front, and two red dorsal glands on the rear.
+The caterpillar has six red true legs at the front, and two red dorsal glands on the rear.

 The adult male moth has a brown body, and dark brown forewings.
 The hindwings are orange.
 The male moth has a wingspan of about 2 cms.